 Older Pennsylvanians may qualify for a rebate of up to $650.
 The amount of the rebate payments varies according to an individual’s income and the amount of rent or property taxes they paid.
 The program is funded by the Pennsylvania Lottery.

 Applications for rebates must be filed with the Department of Revenue between January 1 and June 30 every year.
-The application forms and instructions may be obtained at the Union-Snyder Agency on Aging, Inc., your local State Representative’s Office or on the PA Dept of Revenue’s website.
+The application forms and instructions may be obtained at the Columbia-Montour Aging Office, Inc., your local State Representative’s Office or on the PA Dept of Revenue’s website.

 To qualify you must be aged 65 or older, a resident of Pennsylvania, have an annual income that does not exceed $15,000 (only 50% of your income from social security or railroad retirement benefits counts) and you must have paid rent or property taxes (even those who live in facilities or subsidized housing can qualify for the rebates.)
 The income limit for home owners is $35,000.

-Should you need assistance completing the forms, the staff at the Union-Snyder Agency on Aging, Inc. is available to help.
+Should you need assistance completing the forms, the staff at the Columbia-Montour Aging Office, Inc. is available to help.

 Reduced PA Driver Registration Fee